KevinAst/feature-u/docs/article/V1/articleV1.md

 - How do we enable/disable selected features which are either optional, or require a license upgrade?

-- **In short**, how do we achieve a running application from these isolated features?
+**In short**, how do we achieve a running application from these isolated features?

-When you boil it all down, there are **two overriding characteristics** that must be accomplished to achieve our goals _(everything else are byproducts of these two artifacts)_:
+When you boil it all down, there are **two overriding characteristics** that must be accomplished to achieve our goals:

 <!--- ?
 Other Words: Accumulate, Consolidate, Pull/Bring together, Unite, Combine, Amalgamate, Join, Fuse, Unify --->